cloudfoundry/summit-training-classes/basics/site/README.md

 ## 4. Buildpacks

+Students who aren't particularly technical may not get so much benefit from this exercise, and will need extra guidance to recognise the value provided by buildpacks.

 ### Answers

 #### If you don’t specify a buildpack, what is the first one that will be tested for?